Abhijeetbyte/StreamLog/README.md

 Import the [StreamLog](https://github.com/Abhijeetbyte/StreamLog.git) library in your Arduino sketch.

-Call the inbuilt *function* in your sketch
+Call the Built-in functions of this library in your sketch

 ex:
 ```